code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-21-spring-kafka-json-example.md

 # Test Sending and Receiving JSON Messages on Kafka

-The Maven porject contains a `SpringKafkaApplicationTest` test case to demonstrate the above sample code.
+The Maven project contains a `SpringKafkaApplicationTest` test case to demonstrate the above sample code.
 A JUnit ClassRule [starts an embedded Kafka and ZooKeeper server]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).
-Before the test case starts we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message will already be sent before the listeners are assigned to the topic).
+Using `@Before` we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message will already be sent before the listeners are assigned to the topic).

-In the `testReceiver()` test case we create a `Car` object and send  it to the <var>jons.t</var> topic.
+In the `testReceiver()` test case we create a `Car` object and send  it to the <var>'jons.t'</var> topic.
 Finally the `CountDownLatch` from the `Receiver` is used to verify that a message was successfully received.

 ``` java
 package com.codenotfound.kafka;